AdmiralAsshat/korora_docs/backup/deja_dup/deja_dup.md

 ## Scheduling a Backup to Run Automatically

-If you do not wish to run the backup manually each time, deja dup contains settings for scheduling a cron job to run backups automatically for you.
+If you do not wish to run the backup manually each time, Déjà Dup contains settings for scheduling a cron job to run backups automatically for you.

-To schedule a backup, open deja dup and click on the "Scheduling" tab.
+To schedule a backup, open Déjà Dup and click on the "Scheduling" tab.

 ![scheduling menu](assets/scheduling_menu.png "The backup scheduling menu")